YIN3T/WHSTechNotes/journal.md

 Today, using the website of HourofCode I completeted the assignment Codesters: Turtle Traffic! it ranges from grades Grades 6-8 introducing a beginner level of Python.
 The description goes the lines along of
 "Learn the basics of coding in Python while creating your own turtle-crossing game!
 Use lists and loops to set up your game, and events to create cars and control the turtle!
 Can you safely cross the road?" honestly it said grades 6-8, but it seemed harder.
+# September 27, 2024
+Following instructions exactly is really important when learning to code.
+Even a tiny mistake, like missing a semicolon, can make a program not work at all.
+For example, if you forget to define a variable the program will crash.
+Paying attention to details early on helps you do better with harder projects later.
+In the end, being precise leads to success and makes you feel more confident in coding.